jarasmar/Learning_Journey_At_Makers/Week-5.md

 ## Monday 16th March 2020
 ### MORNING GOAL

-Get a main idea about what is JS
+Get a main idea about what is Javascript.

 **Plan:**
 - Pair review the weekend challenge